RightDataUSA

 The results in the other districts listed above are not likely to be as close as they should be.
 Republicans are not trying as hard as they might in R-leaning districts like KS-3, OH-9, OH-13 and PA-7.
 They are also not terribly competitive in some districts which lean only slightly to the left (in the D+1 to D+4 range) such as IL-17, MD-6, MI-3, MN-2, NV-3, NV-4, OH-1, PA-17 and TX-28.
 These represent blown opportunities, although if a "red" wave somehow materializes there may be some pleasant surprises here.

 There are about a dozen districts which have not been mentioned previously but could change partisan hands in November; it would require moderate to major upsets in order to wind up doing so.
-Some of these are really just pipe dreams for one party or the other, and the majority of these seats are not even being seriously contested (financially) although some are.
+Some of these are really just pipe dreams for one party or the other, and the majority of them are not even being seriously contested (financially) although some are.
 We enumerate them just to cover all the bases:

 • AZ-2: Crane (R)